 In Tennessee, you can freeze property taxes on a principal residence at a base tax amount and keep the taxes there as long as you continue to qualify.

-Those qualifications include owning a principal residence in a participating city or county, being 65 years or older by the end of the tax year, and having an income that does not exceed the county income limit for the program.
+Those qualifications include owning a principal residence in a participating city or county, being 65 years or older by the end of the year in which you file the application, and having an income that does not exceed the county income limit for the applicable year.

 Utah